microsoft/BotFramework-Composer/docs/CreateYourFirstBot.md

 ![screenshot: editing the LU](Assets/LU.png)

-## Step 3: Creating events as intent handlers
+## Step 3: Creating event handlers to handle the intents
 On the **Events** pane, click the **add icon**, then select **Handle an Intent**.

 <img src = "Assets/CreateIntentHandler.png" alt = "create intent handler" width = 250></img>